Companies plead with EU regulators for action on Google | DW | 18.11.2020

 Read more: Will Google go the way of Microsoft?

-"While we compete amongst ourselves for the best consumer experience, there is one common competitor that does not compete fairly — Google," read the letter addressed to Commissioner for Competition Margrethe Vestager.
+"While we compete amongst ourselves for the best consumer experience, there is one common competitor that does not compete fairly — Google," read the letter addressed to Margrethe Vestager, the EU commissioner in charge of competition issues.

 The Dane, who has a reputation for being tough on big tech, is due to present a proposal for new EU legislation targeting gatekeeper platforms like Google in early December.
 The legislation could take over a year to become law.